 Geico has an AM Best rating of an A++ (Superior) insurer and a J.D.
 Power score of four out of five.
 The mobile app makes it easy to ask questions to a virtual assistant, call roadside assistance, pay bills and download documents.
 By going virtual and cutting out insurance agents and offices, Geico keeps its car insurance pricing competitively low.

 Beyond that, Geico offers a variety of incentives that make it an excellent choice for car insurance.
 Geico is one of the few to offer rideshare insurance in select states, covering people who drive for Uber, Lyft, Grubhub and similar companies.
 Geico also offers accident forgiveness coverage, which keeps your rate from going up if you’ve had one at-fault accident.

-On top of that, Geico has quite a few discounts including for anti-theft devices, good drivers, good students, military, having multiple policies, prepayment and vehicle safety equipment.
+On top of that, Geico has several discounts including for anti-theft devices, good drivers, good students, military, having multiple policies, prepayment and vehicle safety equipment.

-Nationwide provides service in almost all states, excluding Louisiana, Alaska and Hawaii.
+Nationwide provides service in almost all states, excluding Louisiana, Alaska, Hawaii and Massachusetts.
 Nationwide scored a two out of five on the J.D.
 Power insurance study.
 Nationwide offers accident forgiveness, gap insurance and a vanishing deductible option, reducing your deductible by $100 for every year you stay accident-free (up to $500).